It came down to centimetres between palings in a picket fence.

 Grove Road resident Malcolm Faul noted that some nearby houses had been demolished.

-Another resident, declining to be named, the recent demolition of a 1930s duplex was a shame.
+Another resident, declining to be named, said the recent demolition of a 1930s duplex was a shame.
 “If someone put a concrete block next to us it would look ridiculous”, she said.

 Real estate agent Tim Penhalluriack, director of Noel Jones Balwyn, said heritage overlays provided a “good opportunity for local buyers to pick up good houses at reasonable prices”.